Michael-B-T/Final-Capstone-Project/README.md

 An 80/20 split used for holdout evaluation

-I also used tratified sampling ensured proportional representation of both depression risk classes
+I also used stratified sampling ensured proportional representation of both depression risk classes

 ## Additional Processing